rabuf/applied-category-theory/chapter_1/lecture_11.md

+# Lecture 11 - The Poset of Partitions
+---
 Last time we learned about _partitions_ of a set: ways of chopping it into disjoint nonempty sets called 'parts'.

 <center><img width = "300" src = "http://math.ucr.edu/home/baez/mathematical/7_sketches/set_partition.png"></center>